ushelp/EasyQRCodeJS/readme.md

 			// ===== Event Handler
 			/*
 			onRenderingStart: undefined,
+			onRenderingEnd: undefined,
 			*/

 			// ===== Versions
 			/*
-			version: 0 // The symbol versions of QR Code range from Version 1 to Version 40. default 0 means automatically choose the closest version based on the text length.
+			version: 0, // The symbol versions of QR Code range from Version 1 to Version 40. default 0 means automatically choose the closest version based on the text length.
 			*/

+			// ===== Tooltip
+			/*
+		   tooltip: false // Whether set the QRCode Text as the title attribute value of the QRCode div */
 	}
 	```